ustwo/ustwo.com-frontend/README.md

         $ make vault-load VAULT_PATH=path/to/vault-2015.tar

-If you do not have access to this tar then you can proceed by either bringing your own or generating self signed certificates.
+If you do not have access to this tar then you can proceed by generating your own self-signed certificates.

- - To use your own certificates, place them in the project's `etc/nginx/ssl` using `usweb` as the filename:

-        $ ls etc/nginx/ssl
-        ustwo.com.chained.cert  ustwo.com.key
-        $ make vault-build

- - To generate self signed certificates

         $ make vault-generate-cert
         $ make vault-build